drewschrauf/morphed/README.md

 # Morphed

-Morphed lets you mimic pure rendering of a DOM element while still letting you use your favourite DOM manipulation library.
-Each time your `render` callback is invoked it receives a fresh copy of the initial DOM node, allowing you to make your changes from scratch each time.
+Morphed lets you mimic pure rendering of a DOM node while still letting you use your favourite DOM manipulation library.
+Each time your `render` callback is invoked it receives a fresh copy of the initial node, allowing you to make your changes from scratch each time.
 Behind the scenes, [morphdom](https://github.com/patrick-steele-idem/morphdom) is used to perform the minimal set of DOM manipulations between the current state and the new state.

 Morphed expects to be running in a Browserify, Webpack or similar environment.